dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 ---
 name: Standard

-* proposed in 2000 phd thesis
+* proposed in phd thesis circa 2000
 * been standard for years

 ???
+* gotta know it